Previous Hall of Fame Inductees

 J. Culver Hill

 Director of Advertising and Public Relations, Hempill Wells Company.
-Longtime supporter of mass communications at Texas Tech; Tech's advertising society is named in his honor; many students receive scholarships as a part of his generous donation to the School.
+Longtime supporter of Media & Communication at Texas Tech; Tech's advertising society is named in his honor; many students receive scholarships as a part of his generous donation to the college.

 News director at KCBD-TV.
 Considered the "Dean of West Texas Journalism"; one of the first editors of the university newspaper and one of the first graduates of the department.